PalisadoesFoundation/talawa-plugin/docs/testing/setup-guide.md

 ## Overview

 The talawa-plugin repository uses [Vitest](https://vitest.dev/) as the testing framework.
-This guide covers how to set up and configure testing in the repository
+This guide covers how to set up and configure testing in the repository.

-.

 ## Prerequisites